 People ask me why I’ve walked the Camino three times.
 It’s certainly addictive because it engages you to the core.
 I know many people who have walked multiple times, even some who walk it every year.

 When I walk the Camino, my world is immediately smaller and more manageable.
-The main activity of the day is to walk 15, 20, 25 kilometres or more.
+The main activity of the day is to walk 15, 20, 25 kilometers or more.
 During that time, there is no outside world, no business vying for my immediate attention, no calamities, natural or otherwise, not even a Toronto back home.
 It’s the perfect environment for a meditation.

 Then at the end of the day, you meet other people who have walked, perhaps you have dinner together, commiserate on the difficulty of the path or the difficulty of life in general.
 The sharing becomes more poignant and possesses a greater intensity.
 Someone’s story touches you deeply, whereas back home that same story might leave you unmoved.